The Open Economics Working Group of the Open Knowledge Foundation

 Reminder: Open Knowledge Indicator Hackday 23rd of August 2011

-August 22, 2011 in Uncategorized
+- August 22, 2011 in Data Party, Open Knowledge Index, Projects

-Just a quick reminder that the Hackday for the Open Knowledge Indicator will be on the 23rd of August, from 10 AM to 11 PM (UTC+1).
 I’m sorry if some cannot make it at this date but I hope you will be able to join at a later stage – this certainly doesn’t mean you’re excluded!

 We’ll be setting up a Etherpad – for joining, please add my Skype address guoxu_voip so I can put you on the group chat.